Symmetric vs Asymmetric encryption: What’s the difference?

 - If the private key is lost, there is no way to retrieve it

 Which encryption should you use?
-Use Symmetric encryption when you would like to send a quick encrypted message.
-Use Asymmetric encryption when you have the verified OpenPGP public key of your recipient.
+Use symmetric encryption when you would like to send a quick encrypted message.
+Use asymmetric encryption when you have your recipient’s verified OpenPGP public key.
 Combine public-key encryption with digital signatures if you don’t want to take any chances.
 Don’t know how to send encrypted emails?
 Find out more in our blog post.

-Symmetric vs Asymmetric encryption was a very interesting article for us to write.
-We hope, we have clarified the concept of Symmetric vs Asymmetric encryption.
+Symmetric vs asymmetric encryption was a very important article for us to write.
+We hope we have clarified the concept of symmetric vs asymmetric encryption.
 Stay tuned because Mailfence is planning to release more of these educational articles soon.

 FAQ section